mdamaan08/BTech_Final_Year_Project/README.md

 2.After running the server_main.py file it will generate a URL, copy that URL.

-3.BTech_Final_Year_Project/Detector&Server_Script/databaseconnection.py this file location contains backend script, developer have to make the changes at line number 2 from:
+3.BTech_Final_Year_Project/Detector&Server_Script/databaseconnection.py this file location contains backend script, developer should make the changes at line number 2 from:

 mydb = mysql.connector.connect(